ibuetler/p3s-twitter/Tutorial.md

 #### Theory about Requests

 First of all, we need to make a web request to the Twitter user's profile and save an instance of it.
 In Python 3 we can use the Request library to solve this.
+The request object has an function get which takes an URL as a parameter and makes a request to the given URL.
 This simple Code snippet illustrates this:

 ```Python
 import requests